 We use the name “Casco Bay Lines” every day in our lives as island residents and CBL employees, but probably no one knows how and when the company was first called that.

-Scheduled ferry service to the islands started in 1870 or 1871, but not until 1878 was there a permanent year-round company dedicated to scheduled service to the inner bay islands.
+Scheduled ferry service to the islands started circa 1870, but not until 1878 was there a permanent year-round company dedicated to scheduled service to the inner bay islands.
 This entity was called the Casco Bay Steamboat Company.

 As the popularity of the islands blossomed, during the summer months in particular, rival boat companies came and went.
 In 1881 another year-round company, the Harpswell Line, was formed to provide service to the outer islands as far as Bailey and Orrs Islands.
 Both outfits enjoyed the boom economic times of the Gilded Age until the recession of the 1890s.
 The cost of new boat construction made it prudent to merge the two lines as the Casco Bay and Harpswell Steamboat Company in 1907.
 This company consolidated its best and most popular vessels at the Custom House Wharf facility.

 In July of 1919, the economic effects of World War I combined with the mounting repair bills for the wooden steamboats caused over $50,000 in liens to be called in on the vessels.
 The company staved off the courts until September when the boats were finally shut down and the crews laid off.